A Regular and Complete Notion of Delay for Streaming String Transducers: Applications of delay completeness and regularity

+If the goal is to have a deterministic SST, we need to adapt the above procedure.
+Let $M$ be the projection of $\mathbb{D}^{in}_{k,\ell,\subs}$ onto its first and third component.
+Hence, $M$ contains all $u \otimes \mu$ such that there is some $u \otimes \lambda \in L(T)$ with $\delay_\ell(\oriout{\lambda},\oriout{\mu}) \leq k$.
+We reduce the problem to a safety game played on a DFA for $M$.
+In alternation, one player provides an input letter, the other chooses a matching transition in the DFA.
+If the input player has provided a sequence $u \in \mathrm{dom}(R(T))$ then the play must be in an accepting state of the DFA, otherwise the output player has lost.
+We show that the output player has a winning strategy iff there exists an equivalent deterministic SST with at most $m$ variables. \end{proof}

-Before turning to the next decision problem, we compare our notion of delay resynchronizers for streaming string transducers with the previously existing delay resynchronizers for finite transducers~\cite{DBLP:conf/icalp/FiliotJLW16}.
-A (non-deterministic) SST is said to be \emph{rational} if has only one variable $\varO$, and all its updates are the form $\varO := \varO u$.
+\myparagraph{Comparison with delay for finite transducers.} We compare our notion of delay for streaming string transducers with the previously existing delay notion for finite transducers~\cite{DBLP:conf/icalp/FiliotJLW16}.
+A \emph{rational} SST is a non-deterministic SST with only one variable $\varO$, and updates all of the form $\varO := \varO u$.
 In other words, a rational SST $T$ is simply a finite transducer.
-An application to rational \SST{s} aka.\ finite transducers yields that if $T_1$ is $(k,\ell)$-included in $T_2$ for two rational \SST{s} $T_1, T_2$, then $T_1$ is $k$-included in $T_2$ for the definition according to \cite{DBLP:conf/icalp/FiliotJLW16} and vice versa.
+Applying our delay notion to rational \SST{s} yields that if $T_1$ is $(k,\ell)$-included in $T_2$ for two rational \SST{s} $T_1, T_2$, then $T_1$ is $k$-included in $T_2$ for the definition according to \cite{DBLP:conf/icalp/FiliotJLW16} and vice versa.
 The $k$-inclusion problem for finite transducers is \PSPACE-complete for fixed $k$ \cite{DBLP:conf/icalp/FiliotJLW16}.
-Hence, the complexity obtained in \cref{thm:complexityInclusion} matches this bound.
-Details can be found in \cref{sec:comparison}.
+Hence, the complexity obtained in \cref{thm:complexityInclusion} matches this bound. on conceptual differences between those notions.